 If you are not at all familiar with formulas, we suggest you take a look at getting started with formulas first.
 In this section, we’ll cover formulas more in depth.
 It will therefore be useful to do the guided tour before you start.

 Formulas are the actions in the Berkeley Studio that the user does not directly see or interact with.
-They can be shown, for example through texts or questions, but by default they don’t.
+They can be shown on screen, for example through texts or questions, but by default they aren’t.
 Aside from the most basic models, almost all models make use of formulas.

 All formulas change variables.
 A variable can be anything.
 For example, in the Studio you can create a question called

 name that asks for the name of the user.
 The user can then enter ‘John’ and proceed.
 The variable

 name just got the value ‘John’!
 Formulas work the same way: you can create a formula called